William Zhao

 ADAnd the work by Nadim Abbas?

 WZThese decisions were made by Ai Weiwei.
-He sent his team manager here and they used videos and photos.
-He really cared about the lighting for example.
-We spent a lot of time getting the lighting right with Ai Weiwei on the phone.
+He sent his team manager here, and they used videos and photos.
+He really cared about the lighting, for example.
+We spent much time getting the lighting right with Ai Weiwei on the phone.

 ADWhat's the next exhibition?